Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am confident that my qualifications and experience make me a strong candidate for this role.
-I would be delighted to talk with you more about my potential contributions on your staff.
+I believe that my skills and experience make me a strong candidate for this role.
+I would be delighted to speak with you further about my potential contributions on your staff.

 Sincerely,